easyctf/JS-CTF-Platform/README.md

 ## Getting Started

-1. Clone the repo and run `npm install` dependencies.
+1. Clone the repo and run `npm install` to install dependencies.
 2. Modify the options in `api/common.js`.
 3. Navigate to the directory using some kind of shell and run `node app` to start the server.
 4. The server will listen on port 3000 by default unless you specify a different port in the environmental variables.